3 ways to add numbered headings to your Confluence pages

 Ready to improve the structure and navigation of your Confluence pages?
 Here are three approaches to numbering headings, and how to choose the right option for your needs.

 Headings are an easy way to improve your Confluence page structure.
-But when you have too many headings on a page, your content can be hard to follow.
+But when you have too many headings on a page, your content can become dense and hard to follow.

 Numbered headings help you divide relevant information into clearly labelled sections, making your Confluence pages more accessible and easier for users to navigate.
 Though Confluence doesn't have a built-in tool to number headings automatically, there are other ways to add them to your pages.